ScrabblingSam/recco/README.md

 This tool aims to improve the usability of DiGAlign, a genome alignment viewer that computes and interactively visualizes the alignments of your input nucleotide sequences.

 ### Objective
 ReCCO is developed to allow DiGAlign to compare genomes consisting of multiple contigs.
-By default, DiGAlign takes a multi-fasta nucleotide file as an input, and aligns the individual sequences to each other.
+By default, DiGAlign takes a multi-fasta nucleotide file as an input and aligns the individual sequences to each other.
 When the user wants to compare multi-contig genomes, the contigs of each genome need to be concatenated before input to DiGAlign.
 However, in many cases, the order and orientation of the contigs in a genome are unknown.
 Thus, a simple concatenation of the contigs without rearrangement would result in alignments of segments with mixed order and orientation, which would look like below:

 [Figure showing alignment from simple concatenation]
 ![Figure showing alignment from simple concatenation](docs/images/simple_concatenation.png)